A moderate walking tour along an ancient thoroughfare through central Japan.

 Day 6 Magome – Tsumago

-Our host and hostess wave us off in unison as we begin the short walk that brings us to Magome, a famed post town and birth-place of author Shimazaki Toson.
+Our hosts wave us off in unison as we begin the short walk that brings us to Magome, a famed post town and birth-place of author Shimazaki Toson.
 His novel Before the Dawn describes life during the tumultuous period following Japan’s opening to the West in the 1860s and 1870s.
 Magome is touristy but is well-worth our time to spend awhile exploring.

 Leaving the town, we continue on our way up to Magome Pass.
 From here on, our surroundings change from open countryside to the thickly forested deep Kiso Valley.
 We take a respite at a traditional teahouse continuing on via a pair of waterfalls to our next inn in the small hamlet of O-tsumago.
 We drop off any unnecessary luggage here before venturing to the village of Tsumago, which is a little further beyond.